OnlyLys/VSCode-Configuration-Handler/README.md

 # README

-This repository contains utility classes to help my extensions get typechecked configuration values.
+This repository contains utility classes to help my vscode extensions obtain typechecked configuration values.

 # Testing

-There are two ways to perform tests:
- 1. Open the project in VS Code.
-Then select the `Run Tests` debug launch option.
+To perform tests, open this project in vscode then select the `Run Tests` debug launch option.

- 1. Run `npm test` in the command line.
-This will automatically download VS Code and run the tests.
+Alternatively, tests can be run via the command line with `npm test` while in the project's directory.